-When it comes to deco twisting, delivery is one part of the job that I just do not like to do.
-It never fails that when I need to deliver a balloon it is windy, hot, rainy, snowing, or anything else but 74 degrees with a soft breeze.
+When it comes to deco twisting, delivery is one part of the job that I do not like.
+It never fails that when I need to deliver a balloon, it is windy, hot, rainy, snowing, or anything else but 74 degrees with a soft breeze.

-I may let a balloon sit for hours prior to delivery, yet I still need to bag the balloon and deliver it, which always means there is a chance of breaking.
+I may let a balloon sit for hours before delivery, yet I still need to bag the balloon and deliver it, which always means there is a chance of breaking.
 Yes, I can fix it.
-Well maybe, depending on what breaks and where.
+Well, maybe, depending on what breaks and where.
 It may be able to be repaired.

-The other part of deco twisting I despise is making sure I have the right balloon supplies in stock.
-As an entertainer I can adapt and overcome, but when I am making several of the same centerpieces, having enough of the right supplies is critical.
+The other part of deco twisting I despise is ensuring I have the right balloon supplies in stock.
+As an entertainer, I can adapt and overcome, but having enough of the right supplies is critical when I am making several of the same centerpieces.
 If I run short of one color, size, or shape, I may spend hours redesigning, which is now costing me time and money.

-Crafting a work of art that people are willing to pay money for is not difficult; getting it to them in one piece, that is the trick.
+Crafting a work of art that people are willing to pay money for is not difficult; getting it to them in one piece is the trick.
 This past week, I made a barber pole, which exceeds 40 inches in height.
-Now, unlike some decorators who have large plastic bags, I could not find my storage bags, which I picked up at the local big box hardware store, some 15 years ago.
+Now, unlike some decorators with large plastic bags, I could not find my storage bags, which I picked up at the local big box hardware store some 15 years ago.
 I would suggest to anybody who wants to deliver balloons to invest in some large plastic storage bags.

 I could not find any bags in the house that were 40-inches in height, so I used a plastic garment bag.
 I typically use them to transport my stage attire to shows.
-It keeps them clean, and prevents me from losing any of my clothing.
+It keeps them clean and prevents me from losing any of my clothing.
 Today, it was used for transporting a barber pole.
-I simply unzipped the bag, placed the balloon sculpture in and closed up the garment bag.
+I unzipped the bag, placed the balloon sculpture in, and closed up the garment bag.

-The delivery went with no problems and the client was extremely happy.
-As an entertainer, I can twist and shape a balloon without concern of it breaking.
-Yet, when I make a balloon delivery it feels like walking a balloon dog through a cactus patch.
-I was just waiting for it to explode!
+The delivery went with no problems, and the client was thrilled.
+As an entertainer, I can twist and shape a balloon without concern about it breaking.
+Yet, when I make a balloon delivery, it feels like walking a balloon dog through a cactus patch.
+I was waiting for it to explode!
 When it doesn’t, I feel relief!